NNetNav: Unsupervised Learning of Browser Agents Through Environment Interaction in the Wild: Introduction

 \section{Introduction}

-Building grounded language agents that map human language instructions to a sequence of executable actions is a long-standing goal of artificial intelligence \citep{winograd1972understand}, with the ultimate goal of automating mundane web tasks like flight booking.
-A promising new approach for building such agents is to use large language models to control policies in digital environments like browsers \citep[among others]{yao2022react, shinn2023reflexion, murty24bagel, wang2024agent}.
+Building grounded agents that map human language instructions to a sequence of executable actions is a long-standing goal of artificial intelligence \citep{winograd1972understand}.
+A promising new approach for building such agents is to use large language models to control policies in environments like web-browsers and computers \citep[among others]{yao2022react, murty24bagel, xie2024osworld}.

-Unfortunately, such \emph{grounded instruction following} without any training examples is challenging because LMs do not know about the myriad and ever changing interaction possibilities of different websites.
-For instance, for a new online shopping website, a zero-shot LM agent may not know how to make a return or change order details, without expensive test-time exploration.
-Even simple tasks like selecting a flight might involve typing in airport codes or selecting from a drop-down menu, and zero-shot agents cannot know this a-priori.

-One way to provide LM web-agents with knowledge about new web interfaces is via expert demonstrations, that can either be used for in-context learning \citep{yao2022react} or supervised fine-tuning \citep{lai2024autowebglm}.
+Unfortunately, language models struggle with such grounded instruction following out-of-the-box because LMs do not know about the myriad and ever changing interaction possibilities of different websites.
+For instance, on a new e-commerce website, a zero-shot LM browser agent may struggle to make a return or change order details, without expensive test-time exploration.
+Even simple tasks like choosing a flight can involve different UI element such as directly entering airport codes or interacting with drop-down menus, and a zero-shot agent cannot know a priori the correct thing to do.
+The most common solution is to provide LM browser agents with knowledge about new web interfaces via expert demonstrations, that can either be used for in-context learning \citep{yao2022react} or supervised fine-tuning \citep{lai2024autowebglm, shen2024scribeagent}.
 These demonstrations are either fully provided by human experts \citep{sodhi2023heap, yao2022react} or consist of human-generated trajectories paired with model-generated instructions \citep{lai2024autowebglm}.
-Of course, collecting human demonstrations that cover each possible use case for every web-site is an unattractively large, never-ending task.
-Thus, recent work uses entirely synthetic demonstrations by sampling a synthetic instruction, and then mapping it into a trajectory using a base LLM agent \citep{patel2024large, murty24bagel}.
+However, collecting human demonstrations that cover each possible use case for every website is an unattractively large, never-ending task.
+Thus, in this work, we propose a method for training LM browser agents in a \emph{completely unsupervised way}, via synthetic demonstrations derived from interaction.

-Such \emph{instruction-first} methods for data collection face several challenges.
-First, synthetic instructions in these demonstrations are sampled from an ungrounded LM prior that generates only plausible instructions without ensuring feasibility; \eg, an instruction such as \textit{Respond to the first post on r/callofdutyfans} for reddit is plausible, but not always feasible.
-Second, generated instructions are limited to those that reference visible features of the website; \eg, given the landing page of a github-like platform, no LM prior can generate instructions like \textit{Find information about Eric Bailey's contributions to the byteblaze project}, which requires knowing about deeply embedded website-specific entities like \textit{Eric Bailey}.
-Finally, these methods provide no control over the complexity of instructions, and rely entirely on the LM or bespoke prompts to generate complex instructions.